pulumi/docs/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 easily be passed as a resource input and supports [simple to access properties](/docs/concepts/inputs-outputs#lifting) off of it.

 However, because the value is not known synchronously, it is not possible to have the value affect the flow of your application.
-For example if the output value is an array, there is no way to know the length of the array in order to make specific resources corresponding to it.
+For example, if the output value is an array, there is no way to know the length of the array in order to make specific resources corresponding to it.
 If the exact value is needed for this purpose the only way to get it is like so:

 #### Pass the stack reference name in as a string